xiaoyunyang/xiaoyunyang.github.io/content/post/guide-oop-in-javascript.md

 * Classes tend to lock you into the first bad design you came up with.

 > Instead of creating a class hierarchy, consider creating several factory functions.
 They may call each other in chain, tweaking the behavior of each other.
 You may also teach the “base” factory function to accept a “strategy” object modulating the behavior, and have the other factory functions provide it.

+{{< blockquote "Eric Elliot" "https://medium.com/javascript-scene/master-the-javascript-interview-what-s-the-difference-between-class-prototypal-inheritance-e4cd0a7562e9" "Master the JavaScript Interview: What’s the Difference Between Class & Prototypal Inheritance?" >}} Unlike most other languages, JavaScript’s object system is based on prototypes, not classes.
+Unfortunately, most JavaScript developers don’t understand JavaScript’s object system, or how to put it to best use. {{< /blockquote >}}

 # A Third way: No OOP